 In Power BI, the "General" section within the "Format" pane provides essential options for customizing and fine-tuning the selected visual's appearance.
-It includes fundamental settings that impact the overall look and behavior of the visual.
+The General section contains formatting options that apply to the overall visual, including its size, position, title, effects, header icons, tooltips, accessibility settings, and other general properties.

 The “General “section includes options such as